-For the next several weeks we are exploring Mobile Home Living throughout the country.
-Last week we gave you tools and resources for Mobile Home Living in South Carolina.
-This week we are taking a look at Mobile Home Living in Mississippi.
-From the process of buying a manufactured home to some of the beautiful homes found in the state, we share it all!
+Last week our focus was on tools and resources for Buying a Mobile Home in South Carolina.
+This week it turns to buying a mobile home in Mississippi.
+From the process of buying a manufactured home to some of the beautiful homes found in the state, it’s all here

 Facts About Mobile Home Living in Mississippi

 Our friends at Mobile Home Village offer a wonderful state resource page with all kinds of interesting facts about mobile homes and communities in the state.
 Take a look at what we found:

 - The average price of a pre-owned home: $59,458

 - Average model year of a pre-owned home: 2007

 - The average number of sites in a manufactured home community: 88

 - The average year a community was developed: 1980

 One of the most important factors when purchasing a mobile home in the state of Mississippi is making sure that the home is approved for the zone that the area is in.
 For example, we noticed that in Jackson County, Mississippi only Zone II and Zone III homes are approved.

 The state of Mississippi has a standard code for all manufactured homes that was revised and updated in 2016.
 These regulations cover all aspects of the home, from the dealers, transport, to the set-up.
 However, there is no uniform zoning ordinance for the state.
 Contact your county to obtain information regarding zoning and whatever necessary permits or inspections must be completed before moving a manufactured home onto the property.